-Add a term and its corresponding meaning to a glossary.
-So everyone who comes across with this term will comprehend in the same way.
+Manage project keywords and phrases in a glossary.
+So everyone who comes across with those words will comprehend in the same way.

 Having a standard meaning of domain vocabulary between business users and developers is important.

 Not merely to achieve efficient communications but also to ensure the system can work according to users' expectation to prevent unpredicted behaviors and unknown terminology used in UI.